Portugal's cork won a rare Trump tariff exemption thanks to lobbying on both sides of the Atlantic

 More than cork

 It’s unclear if cork is unique or if other natural products will be exempt from U.S. tariffs in future trade agreements.
-The U.S. Department of Commerce and the White House did not respond when The Associated Press asked about tariff exemptions.
+The U.S. Department of Commerce and the White House didn't immediately respond when The Associated Press asked about tariff exemptions.

 But if the tariffs stay in place, cork may signal other exemptions to come.
 U.S. Commerce Secretary Howard Lutnick indicated during a July interview with CNBC that natural products like mangoes or cocoa may be free from tariffs